naninovel/docs/docs/api/index.md

 ## hide

-Hides (removes) actors (character, background, text printer, choice handler) with the specified IDs.
+Hides actors (character, background, text printer, choice handler) with the specified IDs.
 In case multiple actors with the same ID found (eg, a character and a printer), will affect only the first found one.

 <div class="config-table">